 The biggest mistake students make when writing an essay is that they forget who their audience is.
 Your audience, be it a teacher, an administrator, or an admissions committee, has likely read hundreds if not thousands of student’s admissions essays.

 This means that you are going to have to do more than throw in a few SAT words to impress them.
-The key to writing an essay worth reading is writing an essay that has not been written before.
+The key to writing an essay worth reading is writing an essay that has not been written before by any other essay writer.
 It needs to be your own story, not the story you think they want to hear.

 One of my favorite things about writing is that there is no right or wrong answer.
 An essay isn’t a scantron that you have to correctly bubble in or risk some computer incorrectly grading you.
 You can’t just play eenie miney moe and hope for the best.
 Writing is personal.
 It’s written by one individual and read by another.

 But all too often students, especially in the application process, forget this.
 They write the essay they think that the admission committee wants to read when in reality it’s an essay that the committee has probably already read a million times.